alxgiraud/bgg-bot/README.md

 # BGG BOT
 BGG BOT is a NodeJS script using the boardgamegeek API to insert boardgame data in a MongoDB database.

-Run `node server.js` to run the script and call the API.
+Type `node server.js` to run the script and call the API.
 Logs will be written in a folder named logs.
 Add a parameter when lauching the script to update/insert a specific game by his ID (e. g. `node server.js 1234`)

 Dependencies: